Fragile (Yes album): Artwork

-The LP's accompanying booklet contains two additional Dean paintings; the front cover depicts five creatures huddled under a root system, and the back depicts a person climbing up a rock formation.
-The inside features several photographs of the band with a page dedicated to each member, with smaller illustrations and photographs of their wives and children.
-Anderson's page contains a short poem, and Wakeman's includes a list of acknowledgements, including Mozart, The White Bear pub in Hounslow, and Brentford F.C.
+The original LP packaging featured an accompanying promotional booklet containing two additional paintings by Dean: the front cover depicted five creatures huddled beneath an exposed root system, while the back illustrated a figure scaling a sheer rock formation.
+The interior of the booklet dedicated individual pages to each band member, featuring personal photographs alongside smaller illustrations of their wives and children.
+Anderson's section included a short poem, while Wakeman's page featured an eclectic list of personal acknowledgments that included Mozart, The White Bear public house in Hounslow, and Brentford F.C.